Masters Moments: Three Traditions That Make the Tournament Like No Other

 Christian Griffith

-Christian Griffith lives, eats, sleeps, and drinks digital communication strategy on a daily basis.
+Christian Griffith lives, eats, sleeps, and drinks digital marketing and advertising strategy on a daily basis.

-His career has been deeply entrenched in branding, web development, internet marketing, advertising, and creative strategy since 1997.
+His career has been deeply entrenched in branding, web development, internet marketing, online advertising, and creative strategy since 1997, but believes AI and big data to be the biggest advancements to hit business in a lifetime.

 https://liveforaliving.com